open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-faq.md

         vagrant init ole/jessie64
         vagrant up
         ```
-  You now have a working communityBeLL on your OS.
+  You now have a working community BeLL on your OS.

 #### Q15: I named my repo incorrectly by not naming it &lt;username&gt;.github.io, can I rename it or do I need to delete it?